samagosti7/HTML-CSS-Essentials-Project/README.md

 <a name="user-expectations"></a>
 ## 1.2 User Expectations
---Site should be easy to navigate, separate pages should be clearly labeled and navigation between the three should be consistent and straightforward
+--Site should be easy to navigate, separate pages should be clearly labeled and navigation between the three should be consistent and straightforward.
---Layout of each individual page should make semantic sense --General structure should remain the same across pages.
+--Layout of each individual page should make semantic sense.
+--General structure should remain the same across pages.
 Font, color scheme, header and footer style, etc.
---Text should be sensibly positioned on the page and easily legible --The "add a riddle" process should be intuitively laid out and labeled, offering minimal obstacles to submitting the riddle --Responsive design for all pages
+--Text should be sensibly positioned on the page and easily legible.
+--The "add a riddle" process should be intuitively laid out and labeled, offering minimal obstacles to submitting the riddle.
+--Responsive design for all pages.

 <a name="color-scheme"></a>
 ## 1.3 Color Scheme